 The recalled Nylabones are in 1.69-ounce packages made specifically for puppies and were distributed around the country as well as in Canada.
 Recalled packages have an expiration date of 3/22/18; if you have a recalled package, return it to the store where you bought it for a refund.

 Have you become sick or been injured by a defective product?
 If so, you need advice from an experienced product liability attorney to ensure that you receive the compensation to which you’re entitled.
-For a free consultation, contact the attorneys at Meinhart, Smith & Manning, PLLC.
+For a free consultation, contact the Louisville personal injury attorneys at Meinhart, Smith & Manning, PLLC.